rockettheme/docs/Docs/wordpress/themes/g4chimera/INDEX.md

 ---
-title: Chimera
+title: Chimera (Gantry 4 Edition)
-description: Your Guide to Using the Chimera Theme for WordPress
+description: Your Guide to Using the Chimera (Gantry 4 Edition) Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/!chimera:Chimera

 ---